ExeQuantCode/RAFFLE/README.md

 ## Requirements

+- Fortran compiler supporting Fortran 2018 standard or later
+- fpm or CMake (fpm works only for Fortran installation)

+Python-specific installation:

 - Python 3.11 or later (might work on earlier, have not tested)
-- Fortran compiler supporting Fortran 2008 standard or later
-- NumPy
+- NumPy.f2py
 - f90wrap
+- cython
+- scikit-build-core
+- meson
+- make or ninja
 - CMake

-Optional:
-- ASE
+- ASE (optional)

 The library bas been developed and tested using the following Fortran compilers:
 - gfortran -- gcc 13.2.0